rodriguezjorgex/code-dot-org/frontend/packages/component-library-styles/README.md

 The `primitiveColors.scss` file defines the **base colors** used throughout the design system.
 Unlike semantic colors, primitive colors are **fixed** and do **not change** across light and dark themes.

 Primitive colors are meant to be used as the foundation for building semantic colors.
-They define a consistent color To view the latest primitive color variables, refer to our [DSCO Variables Figma page](https://www.figma.com/design/NIVcvUgU3WmXpAmp9U2vVy/DSCO-Variables?node-id=2925-10156&m=dev). palette and ensure a unified visual language across all Code.org components.
+They define a consistent color.
+To view the latest primitive color variables, refer to our [DSCO Variables Figma page](https://www.figma.com/design/NIVcvUgU3WmXpAmp9U2vVy/DSCO-Variables?node-id=2925-10156&m=dev). palette and ensure a unified visual language across all Code.org components.